clickup/ent-framework/docs/classes/CachedRefreshedValue.md

 ▸ **waitRefresh**(): `Promise`<`void`\>

-Waits for the next successful cache refresh.
+Triggers the call to resolverFn() ASAP (i.e. sooner than the next interval specified in delayMs) and waits for the next successful cache refresh.

 #### Returns